Mexico

 Musicians we have sent from the US to Mexico include Andrew Roitstein, Catherine Eisele, Ben Grow, Steve Solook, Geeta Abad, Jennifer Curtis, William Harvey, Clara Lyon, Margaret Dyer, Amelia Hollander Ames, Wendeline Everett, Nick Gallas, and Ryan Walsh.

 CiH founder William Harvey moved to Mexico in March 2017 to serve as concertmaster of OSSLA in Sinaloa.
 In January 2018, he moved to Mexico City to serve as concertmaster of the Orquesta Sinfónica Nacional.
-During his 6 years in Mexico, he has continued to promote the ideals of Cultures in Harmony in activities such as conducting a youth orchestra founded by the Music Festival of Morelia.
+During his years in Mexico, he has continued to promote the ideals of Cultures in Harmony in activities such as conducting a youth orchestra founded by the Music Festival of Morelia and volunteering to teach and conduct at a festival in Santa Maria Tlahuitoltepec, Oaxaca.